Supermetrics vs Power My Analytics – a comparison

 Feature and price comparison

 |Billing Options||Credit card||Credit card or invoicing|

 1 data source

 |Starting Price||$39 per month||$29.95 per month|

 If your connector is available in both Supermetrics and Power My Analytics, then for ease of use I’d definitely going for Supermetrics and signing up for their 7 day free trial to see if it’s the right choice for your business.

-Alternatively if you need a connector that’s only available with Power My Analytics, or if you’re looking for someone to build a custom connector between another product and Data Studio, then they’re the guys for you.
+Alternatively if you need a connector that’s only available with Power My Analytics, or if you’re looking for someone to build a custom connector between another product and Looker Studio, then they’re the guys for you.